Documentation of Audiology Services

 • intervention type, amount, frequency, and duration; and

-• Date of service
+• date of service

-• Provider signature and credentials
+• clearly legible provider signature and credentials

 An intervention note is used to document a device fitting or other client/patient encounter following the diagnosis.
-The documentation must be sufficiently clear as to justify services provided and recommendations given.
+The documentation must be sufficiently clear as to justify the services provided and recommendations given.

 An intervention note may include